As a child, even among children lacking in all distinction, I stood out as a child lacking in more distinction than all the rest.

 As an early 20 something year old I entered Leeds University, where I learned to tolerate a few spoilt fools, make a messy fool of myself and make a mess in chemistry a lab.

-After successfully lowering myself into extreme depths of poverty through earning a degree, I worked as a business training officer in Leeds City.
+After successfully lowering myself into extreme depths of poverty through earning a degree I worked as a business training officer in Leeds City.

 View on my street in Osaka, Japan